GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Connected fitness startup Tonal raises another $110 million
+  - X1 Card is a credit card based on your income, not your credit score
      <hr/>

-      - *Connected home fitness startup Tonal announced today that it has raised an additional $110 million.
-The latest round of funding includes existing investor L Catterton and new names, including Delta-v Capital, Amazon’s Alexa Fund and Mousse Partners, along wit…*
+      - *There are many reasons why you could have a good or a bad credit score.
+But if you’re just entering the job market, you may end up with reliable income and a low limit on your credit card.
+X1 Card wants to solve that by setting limits based on your current an…*

-  - Supercell's CEO talks about its majority owner Tencent, finding its next hit, and more
+  - A closer look at the new Apple Watches
       <hr/>

-      - *Mobile games maker Supercell has been one of the great, understated, breakthroughs of the European startup world.
-The Helsinki-based mobile games maker built an empire out of Clash of Clans, raking in tons of money and catching the eye of world class investor…*
+      - *I’m very much still working on a full review of the new Apple Watches — specifically the Series 6.
+As of this posting, I’ve had the wearables in my possession (and on my person) for a little under 24 hours.
+It’s a special circumstance attributable to the virt…*

-  - Finance and the digital divide: a conversation with Tunde Kehinde of Lidya
+  - Alternative protein companies have raised a whopping $1.5 billion through July of this year
       <hr/>

-      - *Small and medium businesses have been some of the hardest hit in the Covid-19 pandemic.
-And all that has been as true in emerging markets as it has been for SMBs in the developed world.
-Tunde Kehinde has had a front-row seat witnessing and responding to that …*
+      - *Companies like Perfect Day, Impossible Foods, and a host of other startups that are developing replacements for animal farmed goods used in food, clothes, cosmetics, and chemicals have raised a whopping $1.5 billion through the first half of the year.
+That’s …*

-  - SmartNews' Kaisei Hamamoto on how the app deals with media polarization
+  - Ansa Biotechnologies wants to usher in a new era of DNA manufacturing
       <hr/>

-      - *Six years ago, SmartNews took on a major challenge.
-After launching in Japan in 2012, the news discovery app decided that its first international market would be the United States.
-During Disrupt, co-founder Kaisei Hamamoto talked about how SmartNews adapts i…*
+      - *Daniel Arlow has spent the last eighteen years studying genomics and synthetic biology.
+The arc of his career has taken the first-time founder of the new startup Ansa Biotechnologies from MIT to the famous Keasling Lab at the University of California at Berke…*

-  - Blume Ventures' Karthik Reddy on Indian startup ecosystem, geo-political tension with China and coronavirus
+  - Connected fitness startup Tonal raises another $110 million
       <hr/>

-       - *Despite the coronavirus outbreak, which has slowed down deal-making across the world, dozens of startups in India have raised considerable amounts in recent months.
-Unacademy, which raised $110 million in February, closed a new round of $150 million this mont…*
+       - *Connected home fitness startup Tonal announced today that it has raised an additional $110 million.
+The latest round of funding includes existing investor L Catterton and new names, including Delta-v Capital, Amazon’s Alexa Fund and Mousse Partners, along wit…*

 <br />